Haven-Rau/Pokemon_Catching_Adventure/README.md

 ## Encountering Pokemon

 Encountering a Pokemon in the games usually starts by walking into a section of the map deemed condusive to spawning Pokemon, such as grass, caves, and bodies of water.
-Without an actual character and map to enter these areas, I built a system to encounter a random pokemon instead.
+Without an actual character or map to enter these areas, I built a system to encounter random pokemon instead.

 Since every Pokemon has a unique pokedex_id from 1-1025, I just did a uniform roll for an integer between 1 and 1025.
 So if the roll landed on 1, the trainer would encounter bulbasaur, who has a unique pokedex_id of 1.
 For my game inside Python, I downloaded images of each pokemon, named the images their corresponding pokedex_id, matched the integer roll to the picture name, then displayed it with a MatLab import.